NetBIOS: Session service

-In the original protocol used to implement NetBIOS services on PC-Network, to establish a session, the initiating computer sends an Open request which is answered by an Open acknowledgment.
-The computer that started the session will then send a Session Request packet which will prompt either a Session Accept or Session Reject packet.
+In the original protocol used to implement NetBIOS services on PC-Network, to establish a session, the initiating computer sends an Open request, which is answered by an Open acknowledgment.
+The computer that started the session will then send a Session Request packet, which will prompt either a Session Accept or Session Reject packet.

-During an established session, each transmitted packet is answered by either a positive-acknowledgment (ACK) or negative-acknowledgment (NAK) response.
+During an established session, each transmitted packet is answered by either a positive acknowledgment (ACK) or a negative acknowledgment (NAK) response.
 A NAK will prompt retransmission of the data.
 Sessions are closed by the non-initiating computer by sending a close request.
-The computer that started the session will reply with a close response which prompts the final session closed packet.
+The computer that started the session will reply with a close response, which prompts the final session closed packet.

-NetBIOS name vs Internet host name
+NetBIOS name vs Internet hostname

-When NetBIOS is run in conjunction with Internet protocols (e.g., NBT), each computer may have multiple names: one or more NetBIOS name service names and one or more Internet host names.
+When NetBIOS is run in conjunction with Internet protocols (e.g., NBT), each computer may have multiple names: one or more NetBIOS name service names and one or more Internet hostnames.

 NetBIOS name

-The NetBIOS name is 16 ASCII characters, however Microsoft limits the host name to 15 characters and reserves the 16th character as a NetBIOS Suffix.
-This suffix describes the service or name record type such as host record, master browser record, or domain controller record or other services.
-The host name (or short host name) is specified when Windows networking is installed/configured, the suffixes registered are determined by the individual services supplied by the host.
+A NetBIOS name is 16 ASCII characters; however, Microsoft limits the hostname to 15 characters and reserves the 16th character as a NetBIOS Suffix.
+This suffix describes the service or name record type, such as host record, master browser record, or domain controller record or other services.
+The hostname (or short hostname) for a host is specified when Windows networking is installed or configured on the host; the suffixes registered are determined by the individual services supplied by the host.
 In order to connect to a computer running TCP/IP via its NetBIOS name, the name must be resolved to a network address.
-Today this is usually an IP address (the NetBIOS name to IP address resolution is often done by either broadcasts or a WINS Server – NetBIOS Name Server).
-A computer's NetBIOS name is often the same as that computer's host name (see below), although truncated to 15 characters, but it may also be completely different.
+Today, this is usually an IP address (the NetBIOS name to IP address resolution is often done by either broadcasts or a WINS Server – NetBIOS Name Server).
+A computer's NetBIOS name is often the same as that computer's hostname (see below), although truncated to 15 characters, but it may also be completely different.

 NetBIOS names are a sequence of alphanumeric characters.
 The following characters are explicitly not permitted: \/:*?"<>|.
 Since Windows 2000, NetBIOS names also had to comply with restrictions on DNS names: they cannot consist entirely of digits, and the hyphen ("-") or full-stop (".") characters may not appear as the first or last character.
 Since Windows 2000, Microsoft has advised against including any full-stop (".") characters in NetBIOS names, such that applications can use the presence of a full-stop to distinguish domain names from NetBIOS names.

 The Windows LMHOSTS file provides a NetBIOS name resolution method that can be used for small networks that do not use a WINS server.